anycable/anycable-web/src/blog/jwt-identification-and-hot-streams/index.md

 > By combining JWT identification with signed streams, it's possible to completely avoid running an RPC server, in case you only need to use Hotwire or CableReady functionality.

-Below is the visualization of the RPC server metrics during Hotwire benchmarks with four different configuration (blue markers), from left to rifght: baseline (AnyCable PRO w/o any features enabled), with JWT identification, with signed streams, and with both features enabled at the same time.
+Below is a visualization of RPC server metrics during Hotwire benchmarks with four different configurations (denoted by blue markers), from left to right: baseline (AnyCable PRO without any features enabled), with JWT identification, with signed streams, and with both features enabled at the same time.

 <figure class="blog--figure">
   <img class="blog--media" title="AnyCable metrics when running with and without JWT and 'hot' streams" src="./grafana.png" width="1364" height="624">
 </figure>

-No surpises that the last one shows zeros for RPC metrics—it hasn't been bothered at all.
-We can also notice that the AnyCable Go CPU usage is the lowest for the fourth scenario—**dealing with tokens and signatures is "cheaper" than performing gRPC calls**.
+It shouldn't come as any surprise that the last one shows zeros for RPC metrics—it wasn't impacted at all.
+We can also note that CPU usage with AnyCable Go is the lowest in the fourth scenario—**dealing with tokens and signatures is "cheaper" than performing gRPC calls**.

 <div class="divider"></div>